 To move the goods in your warehouse, you need forklifts, conveyors, and other equipment.

 For packaging, you need shipping supplies, boxes, envelopes, tape, dunnage, labels, printers, and other packing materials.

 To manage the warehouse, you need to pay for technology such as a warehouse management system, internet, taxes, utilities, office supplies, and other administrative expenses.

 The ‘handling’ part of shipping and handling requires people to move inventory and pack boxes in your warehouse.
-You will also need management, customer service, and other team members performing logistics tasks based on your business’s unique needs.
+You will also need management, customer service, and other team members performing inbound and outbound logistics tasks based on your business’s unique needs.